-We recognise that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges and these are discussed in staff training.
+We recognise that children with special educational needs and disabilities (SEND) can face additional safeguarding challenges and these are discussed in staff training.
 These additional barriers can include:

-Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration

-- Children with SEN and disabilities can be disproportionally impacted by things like bullying - without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Children with SEND can be disproportionately impacted by things like bullying without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers

-Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result of maternal substance abuse.
+Neglect is the persistent failure to meet a child's basic physical and /or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to: